CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 It can only parse `UPROPERTY` values, too, so don't reference any variables that aren't made accessible to Unreal Engine.

-> There exists another specifier, `EditConditionHides`, that hides the property from the Details panel rather than making it read-only (visible but greyed out).
+> There exists another specifier, `EditConditionHides`, that hides the property from the Details panel instead of making it read-only (visible but greyed out).
 However, Cesium for Unreal prefers to simply show the properties as read-only.

 #### Organization

 Properties should be organized or modified in the Details panel such that they provide an intuitive user experience.
 Are the properties ordered in a logical manner?
 Is it clear which properties depend on each other?

 Aside from implementing clear [Conditional Properties](#conditional-properties), be diligent about organizing properties in reasonable groups using the `Category` specifier.
+In fact, failing to give a category to public properties can cause a failure at packaging time!

 Most classes, properties, and functions in Cesium for Unreal are put under a broad `Cesium` category.
 But there are typically subcategories that should be accounted for, too.
 This can be achieved by using the `|` delimiter in the category name.

 ```cpp
 // Falls under the general "Cesium" category.